 Thirty percent of women deaths are related to undernutrition and anemia.
 Undernourished women give birth to low birth weight babies, a precursor of stunting, and low birth weight babies have higher risk of dying during the neonatal period.

 The Lancet Breastfeeding Series, launched last month, reminds us of the cost-effectiveness of breastfeeding and, for the first time, demonstrated the potential in decreasing neonatal death through early and exclusive breastfeeding.

 TTM/TBAs represent strong allies at the community level to support relevant nutrition practices for pregnant and lactating women and young babies.
 We should not ignore them as they are a strong force in the communities and are respected by pregnant women and other community members.
-In addition, programs in reproductive health and newborn care have the responsibility to foster and enhance these targeted nutrition practices to improve their programs outcomes.
+In addition, programs in reproductive health and newborn care have the responsibility to foster and enhance these targeted nutrition practices to improve the outcomes of their programs.